Codeine Cough Syrup: Abuse & Treatment

 While codeine is an effective painkiller, long-term use is likely to trigger physical dependence and addiction in the form of OUD (opioid use disorder).

 If you become dependent on an opioid like codeine, intensely uncomfortable withdrawal symptoms will manifest.
-Withdrawal is a physical and psychological response to the absence of the opioid in your system.
+Opioid withdrawal is a physical and psychological response to the absence of the opioid in your system.

 Codeine is an opioid painkiller used for the treatment of mild and moderate pain.
 Codeine is also available in isolation and in combination with other medicines like Solpadol.
 You can also find codeine in some cough and cold medicines.
 This is typically the source of codeine in lean drinks.